I had an invitation to visit a project in

 White Storks.
 Then the big river reveals it self in a

 broad valley, and with partly clouds over the area, it

 look out of this world.
 Unfortunately, it does not work

-on photo - I have 25 to prove it.
+on photo - and I have 25 to prove it.

 The almost endless gravelroad are surprisingly dense

 populated.
 Along most of the road, the fields are